mdlacasse/Owl/README.md

 good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the details of the underlying mathematical models.
-The algorithms in Owl rely on the open-source HiGHS linear programming solver and but they have also been ported to other platforms such as Mosek and COIN-OR.
+The algorithms in Owl rely on the open-source HiGHS linear programming solver but they have also been ported and tested on other platforms such as Mosek and COIN-OR.
 The complete formulation and detailed description of the underlying mathematical model can be found [here](https://github.com/mdlacasse/Owl/blob/main/docs/owl.pdf).